Summary of Events and Legal requirements

 with Hostility

-A police report was later filed following an incident involving physically aggressive behaviour by Murray Bell towards Mrs Myers.
+A police report was subsequently filed following an incident involving physically aggressive behaviour by Murray Bell towards Mrs Myers.

 Unlawful Destruction and Trespass

-During Mr Myers’ temporary absence and without prior notice, Rosa and Murray Bell dismantled the newly installed Myers fence and unlawfully installed a replacement fence on the Myers’ legally titled property.
+During Mr Myers’ temporary absence, and without any prior notice, Rosa and Murray Bell, accompanied by two friends and three contractors, destroyed the newly installed Myers fence and landscaping.
+They then unlawfully erected their own fence on the Myers’ property.

 According to witness reports, video evidence, and police documentation, Murray Bell described the act as ‘an eye for an eye'.

-UK Police subsequently filed criminal damage reports against Rosa and Murray Bell, and the Myers were lawfully permitted to remove the trespasses and reinstate their legal fence line.
+UK Police subsequently filed criminal damage reports against Rosa and Murray Bell.
+The Myers were lawfully permitted to remove the trespasses and reinstate their legal fence.

 Omissions in Media Coverage

-These events, along with the Myers’ repeated attempts to resolve matters lawfully, were excluded from recent media reporting by SWNS and the Daily Mail.
-The misrepresentation has been widely spread on to other online media and tabloids.
+These events, including the Myers’ repeated efforts to resolve the matter lawfully, were omitted from recent media coverage by SWNS and the Daily Mail.
+The resulting disinformation has since been widely circulated across other online outlets and tabloids.

 Legal Proceedings, Refusal to Challenge the Boundary and Ineligibility for Adverse Possession

-Tabloids claim 'no legal ruling on who officially owns the land has yet been made'.
+Tabloids claim 'no legal ruling on who officially owns the land has yet been made' are misleading

 However:

-• The Myers’ solicitor formally invited Rosa and Murray Bell to obtain a boundary ruling.
-This was declined.
+• The Myers’ solicitor formally invited Rosa and Murray Bell to seek a boundary ruling at the court hearing.
+They declined.

-• Rosa and Murray Bell did not dispute the paper title boundary and remained ineligible for adverse possession.
+• In court, Rosa and Murray Bell did not dispute the fact that they remain ineligible for adverse possession.

-The Judge confirmed that claims could not be made for land that they did not legally own and ruled that the boundary fence must remain aligned with the paper title deeds.
+The Judge confirmed that legal claims cannot be made for land that they did not own and ruled that the boundary fence must remain aligned with the paper title deeds.